alegarcia-dev/telco-classification-project/README.md

 - The acquire.ipynb notebook located in the notebooks directory provides a very thorough walkthrough of how the acquisition process was performed and details on how to reproduce the work from scratch.

-- The detailed_report.ipynb notebook located in the notebooks directory provides a briefer description of how to acquire the data along with the code needed to do so.

 - The acquire.py file located in the util directory provides all the functions used by the final report notebook with documentation describing how to use each function.